 - The high point of the day: dinner in the big dining room

-- Some also accept and specialize in patients with dementia
+- Some also accept and specialize in working with persons with dementia

 On average, the cost of an ALF is approximately $3,950 per month for a regular resident, and $5,100 per month for supervised memory care.
 While an assisted living is defined as a facility that provides assistance with ADL’s, some facilities also provide memory care in specials wards or wings within the facility.

 There are eight types of instrumental activities of daily living (IADL’s).
-They consists of telephone usage, shopping, cooking, housekeeping, laundry, using transportation, handling medications, and handling finances.
+They consist of telephone usage, shopping, cooking, housekeeping, laundry, using transportation, handling medications, and handling finances.

 Although the services that are offered in assisted living facilities are less complex, residents have access to multiple 24-hour emergency call systems.
 These emergency call systems are located throughout their personal space such as in their rooms, suites, apartments, bathrooms, and hallways.
 In addition, the staff is readily available to meet their needs.
 Assisted living facilities provide access to health care and medical services customized to an individual’s specific need.

-Nursing home care is covered by Medicare for the medical side of expenses, and by Medicaid for the long term care.
+A key difference between assisted living and nursing homes is that nursing home care is covered by Medicare for the medical side of expenses, and by Medicaid for the long term care.
 People can pay out of private means as well, or out of long term care insurance policies.
 Medicaid is for low-income individuals, and to become eligible, prospective beneficiaries must spend down their personal assets on care before coverage kicks in.
-(Alternatively however, people seeking eligibility in Medicaid can work with a Medicaid planner to preserve assets).
+Alternatively however, people seeking eligibility in Medicaid can work with a Medicaid planner to preserve assets.

 A common criticism of nursing homes is that some people find them depressing, and feel as though they do not provide adequate care.
-As a result, they may require extra attention and monitoring from family members and friends.
+As a result, loved ones may require extra attention and monitoring from family members and friends.

 Patients are under constant medical supervision and more often than not, in need of assistance with daily living.
-Furthermore, the patients may no longer be capable of living independently.
+Furthermore, they may no longer be capable of living independently.
 Individuals usually share rooms, but if there is a couple, they can share a room together instead of with a stranger.
-Unfortunately, because of their physical and mental inabilities, the patients are unable to leave the facility on their own.
-There are some small nursing homes that exist, but the majority are large and accommodate on average 100 patients.
+Unfortunately, because of their physical and mental inabilities, patients are unable to leave the facility on their own.
+There are some small nursing homes that exist, but the majority of them are large and accommodate 100 patients on average.

 Their meals are served in a central dining hall unless a resident is too ill to leave the room.
 In that case, a staff member will assist with feeding the individual and make sure that the food is specific to their diet.
 Different levels of care are provided depending on the individuals’ needs.
 Skilled nursing procedures are offered as part of rehabilitation services which involve wound care, intravenous injections, and feeding.
 Complex medical services or intensive care treatments are provided by registered nurses; these involve ventilator services, severe wound management, and tracheotomy care.
-Registered nurses also provide intermediate care if a resident is experiencing a long term physical or emotional illness.
+Registered nurses also provide intermediate care if a resident is experiencing a long-term physical or emotional illness.
 Intermediate care involves physical therapy, administration of medication, and medical supervision.
-Lastly, custodial care is provided by non medical personnel and does not apply to a medical condition.
-Instead, it involves assistance with ADL’s.
+Lastly, custodial care is provided by non-medical personnel and does not apply to a medical condition.
+Instead, it involves making sure seniors or other patients are assisted with ADL’s.